annikagomez/2024_OCB_Intercomp/README.md

        -quast.txt

 4. Predict protein/coding sequences with TransDecoder
+        -.cds.gz and .pep.gz files in Google Drive folder

-5. Map reads to predicted CDS with BWA-Mem
+6. Map reads to predicted CDS with BWA-Mem

-6. Get taxonomic IDs with EUKulele
+7. Get taxonomic IDs with EUKulele
        -Database = marmmetsp

-7. Get functional annotations with Eggnog mapper
+8. Get functional annotations with Eggnog mapper

-8. Jupyter notebook compiles outputs of 5, 6, & 7 into a tab-separated results file
+9. Jupyter notebook compiles outputs of 5, 6, & 7 into a tab-separated results file
       -intercomp_counts_table.ipynb

 Program versions used: